uhop/stream-json/README.md

 * `streams` &mdash; an array of streams so you can inspect them individually, if needed.
 They are connected sequentially in the array order.
 * `input` &mdash; the beginning of a pipeline, which should be used as an input for a JSON stream.
-* `output` &mdash; the end of a pipeline, which can be used to pipe the resulting stream of objects for futher processing.
+* `output` &mdash; the end of a pipeline, which can be used to pipe the resulting stream of objects for further processing.

 The test files for `Source`: `tests/test_source.js` and `tests/manual/test_source.js`.